Why don’t you ever write fiction?

 On the last day, our second day, we each had 10 minutes of sharing time with the class and because I’ve taken Amy’s memoir classes before, I knew what that 10 minutes would probably look like — 20 minutes or even 30 and our class wouldn’t end at 5:00, but closer to 5:30 and even that would be a stretch.
 We could use the time for anything we wanted, whether that was reading a piece or talking about book plans or writing plans or anything else we wanted to share.
 I chose an essay I wrote about a woman I knew for a matter of months during my year of living in Phoenix.
 I wrote it many years ago, decades actually, but have gone in and made edits and changes over the years.
 I’m hoping it will become a part of something else I’m working on but as per the methodology that Amy adheres to, I’m not going to share much about those plans.

-Amy gave us prompts, where we have 5 to 10 minutes to write about and a few we could go back into to tweak during free time, which was not much.
+Amy gave us prompts, where we have 5 to 10 minutes to write then could go back and tweak during free time, which was not much.
 On the first day, we chose a piece we had written in the prompts for the class to workshop.
 The class would ask questions in areas where they wanted more information written, such as “how old were you when this happened?”
 Or “Where were you?”
 Usually the questions were pretty basic.
 The hard part was we weren’t allowed to answer the questions because Amy didn’t want the writer to be influenced.
 Rather, the questions were written down and we could decide later if we wanted to address them in our piece.
 It was a strategy that had been used in all of the classes I’ve taken with Amy, so I was familiar with the drill.

 We spent all afternoon on the last day with our “10 minutes of sharing,” which predictably was more like 30 minutes.
 I was so moved by the bravery of some of the stories I heard and stunned by the tragedies many in our class had suffered as children and young adults.
 Amy had told us on our first day that we’d connect with one or more of the students and would form life long bonds and we’d be surprised by how close we would become with only 16 hours of being with one another.
 She was right.
 It happened twice with her classes on Zoom and it happened even more so in person.
 We’ve already been emailing and there will be a few who I will try and connect with on future trips to LA.
 Most, by the way, were from the area but one girl was from Dallas, another from Seattle and one from San Francisco.
 The remainder lived in the LA area.

 It’s such an opportunity for me, with regards to both my writing as a whole and my soul to be able to spend a few weekends a year with other like-minded adults who on a gorgeous day in LA would choose to be in a window-less classroom writing about memories, many of them painful.
-It will take a few days or even weeks for me to totally absorb the time I spent with this incredible, and once again I have to say brave, group of writers.
+It will take a few days or even weeks for me to totally absorb the time I spent with this incredible and brave, group of writers.
 I couldn’t have been in better company.

 Writing is hard and laborious and emotional and frustrating but it’s also one of the purest forms of creativity and making sense of my world that I’ve found, beginning with discoveries through awful poetry in my teens.
 While back at my desk, where I have a tiny clothesline attached to the wall with 3×5 cards pinned to it with saved words on them, there are two cards I’m drawn to today.